Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Quantum field theoretic preliminaries

 In many situations, fields carry internal labels that are connected at interaction vertices by sets of cubic structure constants.
 This is certainly the case for Yang--Mills theory coupled to matter, where the structure constants are those of a Lie algebra or those of a Lie algebra action on a particular representation.
 This internal structure then automatically induces a preferred way of blowing up a vertex.
 For example,

-for some structure constants $\sff_{ab}{}^c$ and fields $A,\ldots,E$.
 For each internal line $i$ in each blown up interaction vertex, we then introduce a pair $(G_i,\bar G_i)$ of auxiliary fields, resulting in a Lagrangian with exclusively cubic interaction vertices.
 In the above case, for example, we would use

 Because such a strictification is undone by integrating out the auxiliary fields that appear purely algebraically and at most quadratically, strictification produces a quantum equivalent field theory in which all scattering amplitudes agree.